A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

 However, if we instead fit for the position of the pulsar over just a few years of well-sampled, smoothly behaved data at a time, we get results in the RA-direction that are consistent with \textit{Gaia}'s proper motion measurements, as shown in Figure~\ref{fig:positions}.
 However, the declination results are too ridden with systematic errors to draw any conclusions.

 We compare our timing positions to VLA positions in Table \ref{tab:positions} and Figure \ref{fig:positions}.
 The details of the first two VLA positions are described in \cite{FG2000} and \cite{Urquhart2020}.
-The last position, from Urquhart et al. (in prep), is obtained by propagating pulsar timing positions and \textit{Gaia} proper motions from the 55000 MJD epoch to 59669 MJD.
-Continuum images were shifted by matching to 20 timed pulsar positions, though Ter5A was excluded from the frame shift calculation.
-The new positional uncertainties come from the quadrature sum of the rms associated with the PSR frame shift and the thermal fluctuations in the continuum position fitting.
-With Ter5A being such a bright source, we are dominated by the PSR frame shift uncertainties.
+The last Ter5A position comes from new (2022) VLA continuum images that have been astrometrically corrected based on pulsar timing positions propagated to the appropriate epoch using \textit{Gaia} proper motions (Urquhart et al, in prep).
+The images were shifted by matching to 20 timed pulsar positions, though Ter5A was excluded from the frame shift calculation.
+The new positional uncertainties come from the quadrature sum of the rms associated with the pulsar frame shift and the thermal fluctuations in the continuum position fitting.
+With Ter5A being such a bright source, we are dominated by the pulsar frame shift uncertainties.

 As a result, we use the SPIGOT timing position and the proper motion measured by \textit{Gaia} \citep{ClusterPM} for our long-term timing solution.
 These are the parameters that produced the residuals in Figure~\ref{fig:FreqDerivPlots}.